Keyboard shortcuts

 Hey!

-I’m Tam, a software engineer with over five years of experience, primarily in the AdTech industry building low latency, real time systems (sub-100ms)
+I’m Tam, an associate technical lead/senior software engineer with 5+ years of experience building low-latency, real-time systems in the AdTech industry

 Here are some of the challenges I’m proud to have solved: